mhaskar/Bughound/README.md

 `docker run --name bughound -p5601:5601 -p 9200:9200 bughound/bughound`

 That will run the image under a new container called `bughound` and expose the ports that are needed by Bughound to communicate Elasticsearch and Kibana to your host.

+You may need to increase the max virtual memory in order to use the image, so please make sure to run this command:

+`sysctl -w vm.max_map_count=262144`

 After getting two things done, you are ready now to use Bughound!